wbrous/karmaplugin/DEVELOPERS.md

 - Add new karma sources: create a listener for the relevant event and call `karmaService.addKarma(uuid, delta)`.
 - New visuals: add a manager under `display/` and wire in `KarmaPlugin`.
 - Storage backends: implement `KarmaStorage`, register in `KarmaPlugin`.
+- New mob behaviors: create a scheduler task similar to `IronGolemHuntTask` for custom mob AI.

 ## Coding conventions
 - Java 22; clear variable names; short, readable methods